cmrd-senya/diaspora_podz_replicator/README.md

 ...
 ```

-By default pods are addressed using domain names which should be accessible from your host.
+Pods are addressed using domain names which should be accessible from your host.
 IP addresses are hardcoded in Vagrant file of my customized replica version.
-Domain binding is probably not a necessary step, but I never tested it without, so that may require some more work.
+If you don't change your `/etc/hosts`, you'll still be able to access them using their IP addresses.
+But the domains the pods are configurated to will be `podN.diaspora.local` (so to access alice on pod2 from pod1 you'll type alice@pod2.diaspora.local).

 #### 3. Vagrant must be allowed to execute containers without asking password (must be run without `sudo`)